dnsinogeorgos/bucket-janitor/README.md

 * a list of buckets
 * (soon) a set of file extensions and magic types
 * (soon) concurrency/rate limiting options
-* (optional) a json file with corrective actions to take on bucket objects (exported by the same tool)
+* (optional) a json file with corrective actions to take on bucket objects (exported by the same tool a-la-terraform plan)

 ##### return:
 * the object keys that do not comply with the allowed file/magic types